UmmItC/Article/Android/Tools/Termux/index.md

 To install Termux on your Android device, follow these steps:

-1. **Install F-Droid**: F-Droid is an open-source app store for Android.
-You can download it from [https://f-droid.org](https://f-droid.org) or install it via other app stores like F-Droid, Aurora Store, Neo store and Droid-ify.
+1. **Install F-Droid**: F-Droid is an open-source app store that hosts a variety of free and open-source applications, including Termux.
+You can do this by downloading the F-Droid APK from the [official website](https://f-droid.org/) and installing it on your device. or you can download it from [here](https://f-droid.org/F-Droid.apk).

->Or you can download the Termux apk only.

-2. **Search for Termux**: Once F-Droid is installed, open it and search for "Termux."
+2. **Search for Termux**: Once F-Droid is installed, open it and search for `Termux` and install it.

-3. **Install Termux**: Locate Termux in the search results and tap on it.
-Then, tap the "Install" button to begin the installation.

-4. **Grant Permissions**: After the installation is complete, launch Termux.
+3. **Grant Permissions**: After the installation is complete, launch Termux.
 You will be prompted to grant storage access.
-Allow this permission by executing the following command:
+Allow them to proceed.

+4. **Storage Access**: To access your device's storage from Termux, you need to grant permission.
+Run the following command in Termux :)

     ```bash
     termux-setup-storage